webpack/webpack-cli/OPTIONS.md

   --no-output-environment-destructuring                                              Negative 'output-environment-destructuring' option.
   --output-environment-dynamic-import                                                The environment supports an async import() function to import EcmaScript modules.
   --no-output-environment-dynamic-import                                             Negative 'output-environment-dynamic-import' option.
+  --output-environment-dynamic-import-in-worker                                      The environment supports an async import() is available when creating a worker.
+  --no-output-environment-dynamic-import-in-worker                                   Negative 'output-environment-dynamic-import-in-worker' option.
   --output-environment-for-of                                                        The environment supports 'for of' iteration ('for (const x of array) { ... }').
   --no-output-environment-for-of                                                     Negative 'output-environment-for-of' option.
+  --output-environment-global-this                                                   The environment supports 'globalThis'.
+  --no-output-environment-global-this                                                Negative 'output-environment-global-this' option.
   --output-environment-module                                                        The environment supports EcmaScript Module syntax to import EcmaScript modules (import ... from '...').
   --no-output-environment-module                                                     Negative 'output-environment-module' option.
   --output-environment-optional-chaining                                             The environment supports optional chaining ('obj?.a' or 'obj?.()').